elizeumagalhaes/game-center/README.md

 # games-central
-A games central made with Python and PyQt5.
+A games central made with PyQt5.